sopra-steria-norge/react-courses/intro-day1/01-components/README.md

 <br>

 #### 📌 A3 - Render something with JSX
-Make changes to `index.js`, so that a JSX element is rendered on screen.
+Make changes to `index.jsx`, so that a JSX element is rendered on screen.
 Remember to first import React, otherwise JSX won't work.
 <details><summary>🔑 Solution</summary>

 ```jsx